septic tank

 • Make effective use of the water.
 You may help prevent your septic system from becoming overwhelmed by installing plumbing fixtures with low water flows and by using washing machines and dishwashers that are energy efficient.

 • Keep your drain field in good condition.
-The drain field is an essential component of the new septic system you have installed since it collaborates with the tank to both discharge waste water and filter the water that is processed by the system.
+The drain field is an essential component of the new septic system you have installed since it collaborates with the tank to both discharge wastewater and filter the water that is processed by the system.
 It is not safe for vehicles or heavy equipment to be parked on it.
 Avoid planting trees and shrubs over your drain field since their deeper roots have the potential to cause harm to your septic system.
-It is acceptable to plant a lawn or even flowers and perennials over your drain field.
+You can plant grass, flowers, and plants. on top of your drain field.

-• Have your system inspected and pumped periodically.
-The size of your home will decide how often your system needs to be pumped, but it should be inspected by a professional at least once every three years.
+• Make sure to check and clean your system sometimes.
+How big is your house I will tell you how many times need to clean it, but a pro should check it at least every three years.
 They can guarantee that the system is in good shape and inform you if pumping is necessary.

 Are flushable wipes safe for septic systems?